Two algorithms for a fully coupled and consistently macroscopic PDE-ODE system modeling a moving bottleneck on a road

 \subsection{GOF algorithm for multiple bottlenecks}

 We introduce a Godunov-ODE-FS algorithm for model (B), while model (A) can be treated in a manner completely similar to the case of a single bottleneck.
-Notice that for model (B) slow moving vehicles can influence each other, thus the numerics is more involved.\\ The discretization grid is defined as for the Godunov scheme and the value of density on grid points is called $\rho^l_m$.
+Notice that for model (B) slow moving vehicles can influence each other, thus the numerics is more involved.

+The discretization grid is defined as for the Godunov scheme and the value of density on grid points is called $\rho^l_m$.
 The moving bottlenecks' positions will be defined for times $t_l$ and denoted by $y_i^l$, $i=1,\ldots,P$.
 For consistency we suppose

 Notice that the $P$-th bottleneck plays the role of the leader and it is not influenced by positions of other slow vehicles.
 Thus its trajectory can be traced as in Section \ref{GOF}.
-Furthermore, because of definition of $w_i$, the $i$--th bottleneck's trajectory is only influenced by the $(i+1)$--th bottleneck trajectory.
-More precisely, in the scheme we let the $i$--th bottleneck proceed with velocity $\omega_i$ as long as the distance with the $(i+1)$--th bottleneck is larger than $\beta_{i+1}+\beta_{i}$, otherwise we let it proceed with the velocity of the $(i+1)$--th bottleneck.\\ Let us first note that, as for the case of a single bottleneck, the velocity of any wave inside each cell change in time, but its sign does not.
+Furthermore, because of definition of $w_i$, the $i$-th bottleneck's trajectory is only influenced by the $(i+1)$-th bottleneck trajectory.
+More precisely, in the scheme we let the $i$-th bottleneck proceed with velocity $\omega_i$ as long as the distance with the $(i+1)$-th bottleneck is larger than $\beta_{i+1}+\beta_{i}$, otherwise we let it proceed with the velocity of the $(i+1)$-th bottleneck.\\ Let us first note that, as for the case of a single bottleneck, the velocity of any wave inside each cell change in time, but its sign does not.
 Indeed, let $\lambda(\rho_r,\rho_\ell,x,\mathbf{y})$ be the speed of the wave, then, using notation of Lemma \ref{lemma5}, we have

 and, since $\Phi(x,\mathbf{y})>0$, it follows that

 We are now ready to introduce the GOF algorithm. \begin{itemize} \item[Step 0.]
 We approximate the initial datum $\bar\rho$ as for the Godunov scheme and set $y^0_i=y_i(0)$. \item[Step 1.]
 We assume that $y_i^l$, for $i=1,\ldots,P$, and $\rho^l_m$ were defined by previous step.\\ We keep fixed the positions of moving bottlenecks, thus set $y_i(s) = y_i^l$ for $s \in [t_l, t_{l+1}]$.
 Let $W_m=W_m(t,x)$ be the self similar solution to the Riemann problem defined in $x_{m-\frac{1}{2}}$ (for bottlenecks' positions fixed.)
 This solution is formed by waves, whose velocity sign is constant.
 Setting $\mathbf{y}^l=\mathbf{y}(t_l)$ and using the Gauss-Green formula, the scheme is expressed in the integral formulation as